Eisteddfod: Ireland

-This title referred to the fact that Irish language bards were trained in the dark at special bardic schools (Sgoile) based on the principle of memorization of Irish bardic poetry and stories about the deities of Irish mythology.
+This title referred to the fact that Irish language bards were trained in the dark at special bardic schools (Sgoile) based on the principle of memorisation of Irish bardic poetry and stories about the deities of Irish mythology.
 Irish bards and their students were expected to compose their verses lying down and in the dark, "to avoid the distraction which light and the variety of objects represented commonly occasions" and to concentrate solely, "upon the subject at hand and the theme given".

 The most famous gathering of the bardic school took place on Christmas Day, 1351.
 William Ua Cellaig, Chief of the Name and King of Uí Maine in Connacht, held, like Prince Rhys ap Gruffydd, a great competition and feast for the bards of Ireland.
 An entire temporary village was erected with separate streets for musicians, seanchaithe, poets, and jugglers.

-The traditional Connacht Irish phrase, "Fáilte Uí Cheallaigh" ("An O'Kelly Welcome") dates from this event, which was held at Gailey Castle along Lough Ree, near what is now Knockcroghery, County Roscommon.
+The traditional Connacht Irish phrase, "Fáilte Uí Cheallaigh" dates from this event, which was held at Gailey Castle along Lough Ree, near what is now Knockcroghery, County Roscommon.
 The feast reportedly lasted for a month.
 It was during this feast that the poet, Gofraidh Fionn Ó Dálaigh, wrote the poem, Filidh Éireann go hAointeach, which remembers the feast.

 After the 16th and 17th century dispossession, emigration, and outlawry of the Irish clan chiefs and the loss of their patronage, the teachers and former students of the bardic schools were forced to adapt.

 According to Vivian Mercier, "It is not enough to say that the Gaelic-speaking aristocracy were dispossessed of their lands: the poets themselves were landholders, a sort of Noblesse de robe, whose dispossession accompanied or followed that of the Noblesse d'épée.
 The overthrow of the bardic institution was accompanied by a change in poetic technique which enables one to judge with considerable accuracy whether a given poem belongs to the bardic period or not: syllabic metre (dán díreach) gives way to stress or song metre (amhrán).
 This change reflects not only the gradual disappearance of the bardic schools but also of the bardic audience; most authorities believe that the stress metres had been common among the common people for a long time before poems in those metres were granted the dignity of being committed to manuscript.
 If the dispossessed and often starving poet wanted the favour of his new patrons - those who were only less poor than he - he must cater to their tastes."

 The bards overwhelmingly adapted, according to Daniel Corkery, by becoming teachers at the hedge schools in Irish villages.